rollup/plugins/packages/pluginutils/README.md

 ### suffixRegex

-Constructs a RegExp that matches a value that has the specified prefix.
+Constructs a RegExp that matches a value that has the specified suffix.
 This is useful for plugin hook filters.

 Parameters: `(str: String | Array[...String], flags?: String)`<br>
 Returns: `RegExp`